5 helpful hints to get the most from your Lucky Iron Fish!

 4. What kind of iron is the Lucky Iron Fish made from and how do I know it’s safe?

-The Lucky Iron Fish is made from natural bioavailable iron, which is safely and easily absorbed by the body.
+The Lucky Iron Fish is made from food grade electrolytic iron, which is safely and easily absorbed by the body.

-It is manufactured by the Bowmanville Foundry in Bowmanville, Ontario, Canada.
 Every batch of Lucky Iron Fish is tested to make sure that the fish releases iron that can be absorbed by the body at a level that will not cause toxicity.
 We also make sure that there are no contaminants in the iron that might be harmful to human health.
 In addition to batch testing, we conduct random spot tests by independent laboratories.
-The Bowmanville Foundry is ISO 9002 (International Organization for Standardization) certified and undergoes re-audits by SGS International twice each year to ensure continuous improvement of all quality-related systems.
+Lucky Iron Fish is manufactured in an ISO 9001, 14001, 22000 & OHSAS 18001 certified facility.

 5. How often should I use the Lucky Iron Fish?